How to Get a Tea Trading License in Dubai

 Step 3: Submit Your Application and Documents

 Required documents typically include a valid passport copy, a recent passport-sized photograph, a business plan or activity description, and proof of residential address.
-No minimum share capital is mandated for most free zone trading licences.
+No minimum share capital is mandated for most free zone trading licenses.

 Step 4: Select a Facility Option